 A TA is assigned to support one or more specific courses for a particular semester, not to support a faculty member.
+Funds are provided by the College.
 In other words, if a faculty member other than the student's adviser teaches a course to which a TA is assigned, the student is supervised in his/her teaching-related responsibilities by this other faculty member.
-We will refer to the faculty member who teaches the course section(s) to which a TA is assigned as the TA's supervisor.
+We refer to the faculty member who teaches the course section(s) to which a TA is assigned as the TA's supervisor.
 Students who receive TA support generally possess specialized skills or experience gained through prior work experience.

-TA's should meet with their supervisors prior to the start of the semester, as well as during the semester.
-Once assignments have been announced, TA's should contact their supervisors to let them know when they are available for meetings prior to the start of the semester.
-Initially, the TA's should expect to receive a course syllabus, a textbook if one is used, any information to be distributed to the students, and specific details about what they are expected to do over the course of the semester.
-TA's and their supervisors should discuss the instructional goals and objectives of the course and the means to accomplish them.
+TAs should meet with their supervisors no later than the week prior to the start of the semester to coordinate plans for teaching support; they will also meet regularly during the semester as specified by the supervisor.
+Once assignments have been announced, TAs should contact their supervisors to let them know when they are available for meetings prior to the start of the semester.
+Initially, the TAs should expect to receive a course syllabus, a textbook if one is used, any information to be distributed to the students, and specific details about what they are expected to do over the course of the semester.
+TAs and their supervisors should discuss the instructional goals and objectives of the course and the means to accomplish them.
 Periodically, meetings should be held to emphasize how specific assignments or projects should be evaluated.
-TA's should expect to attend course lectures and labs, and to be aware of the instructor's emphasis and expectations of the students.
+TAs should expect to attend course lectures and labs, and should be fully aware of their instructor's emphasis and expectations of the students.

-TA's may expect a wide variety of assignments including the following: grading homework, projects, and examinations; preparing assignments; preparing solutions for posting or distribution; maintaining office hours and holding special lab or review sessions; helping to prepare, photocopy, and administer examinations; prepare and set up demonstrations; processing grade data, and perhaps, assigning grades.
+TAs may be asked to complete a wide variety of assignments including the following: grading homework, projects, and examinations; preparing assignments; preparing solutions for posting or distribution; maintaining office hours and holding special lab or review sessions; helping to prepare, photocopy, and administer examinations; prepare and set up demonstrations; processing grade data, and perhaps, assigning grades.

-Before the first week of the semester, the TA and supervisor should meet and complete a Responsibility Agreement form to assure that all start-up details have been discussed and arranged.
+Before the first week of the semester, the TA and supervisor are required to meet and complete a Responsibility Agreement form to assure that all start-up details have been discussed and arranged.
 At mid-semester and again at the end of the semester, the supervisor and students enrolled in the course should complete evaluation forms electronically for each TA in the course.